0PkCk0/Mobile_Metherological_Station/README.md

 #### Esp32-Cam(with a fish-eye cam)
 ![Alt text](images/ESP32-CAM.jpg)

-The EspCam requires a power source given that it has not any usb ports and also a serial interface to program the microcontroller \
+The EspCam requires a power source given that it has not any usb ports and also a serial interface to program the microcontroller. \
 We opted for an ARDUINO NANO which fits perfectly our purpose.

 ![Alt text](images/arduino_nano.jpeg)